0zitro/lsd/README.md

   # it unspecified for (virtually) infinite.
   # depth: 3

+# == Tree path ==
+# How to display paths in tree layout.
+# Relative paths are resolved against the current working directory.
+# Possible values: none, absolute, relative
+tree-path: none
+# Apply to root node only or to all children tree entries too.
+# Possible values: root, all
+tree-path-scope: root

 # == Size ==
 # Specifies the format of the size column.
 # Possible values: default, short, bytes
 size: default

 # == Permission ==
-# Specify the format of the permission column
+# Specify the format of the permission column.
-# Possible value: rwx, octal, attributes (windows only), disable
+# Possible values: rwx, octal, attributes, disable
 # permission: rwx

 # == Sorting ==